Skip to content

 Step 5: Pipeline Execution Results

-You may see history of pipeline job runs and test execution logs.
+You can see the history of pipeline job runs and test execution logs.

-From the pipeline runs history you may pick up any run:
+From the pipeline run history, you can select any run:

 vstest_rl_pipeline_runhistory_10